 3. Easy to clean

 Having a yoga mat that is easy to clean can make all the difference.
 Think about it.
-It’s a surface that our hands, feet, face, and sweat come in direct contact with.
+It’s a surface which our hands, feet, face, and sweat come in direct contact.

 And so if it isn’t cleaned regularly, this can become a breeding ground for bacteria to grow.
 This, in turn, may lead to germs and fungi growing (ever wondered why your yoga mat smells sometimes?!)